Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Download as CSV

-The resulting list can be downloaded as a CSV (Comma Separated Values) file by the "Download CSV" button.
+The result list can be downloaded as a CSV (Comma Separated Values) file by the "Download CSV" button.
 There will be a choice of text encoding (utf-8 or iso8859-1/latin1) and value delimiter (comma or semicolon).

 ## Title field